 The concept of omnichannel shopping was born, with each digital touchpoint serving as its own independent operation.
 Mobile apps and websites developed separately from flagship ecommerce sites.
 Web orders were fulfilled from purpose-built distribution hubs.
 IRL stores competed with ecommerce stores for revenue.

 The shortcomings of this strategy were already evident before 2020.
 As they sought to compete with Amazon, retailers needed to better serve customers regardless of where their shopping journey began or ended.
-But, as discussed earlier, this led to a decentralized mess of disparate technologies.
+But, as discussed earlier, this led to a decentralized mess of disparate technologies and why the emergence of unified retail commerce was inevitable.

 In unified commerce, touchpoints interact and interoperate with each other rather than in isolated silos.
 Various sales channels are supported by a single platform that serves as an end-to-end solution for all functions.

 By embracing unified commerce, “retailers gain a single and connected view of the customer,” explains Meyar Sheik, President and Chief Commerce Officer at Kibo, to Digital Commerce 360.
-And this allows brands to deliver more relevant personalization throughout an entire customer journey.
+This allows brands to deliver more relevant personalization throughout an entire customer journey.

-Shoppers Want Seamless Customers Experiences – And So Far, Retailers Aren’t Delivering
+Shoppers Want Seamless Customer Experiences – And So Far, Retailers Aren’t Delivering

 A unified commerce vision may seem like a lofty goal, but it’s increasingly what customers expect.